ff6347/gestalten-in-code/projects/find-your-way/index.md

 ---

-The third and last algorithm was my final attempt.
+The third and last algorithm was the final attempt.
 This time I took more control about the drawings, with different colors according to contrast and combination.
 The text was more accurate and understandable for the executor.
-I've got the results that I desired by setting an amount of possibilities in the algorithm, like a set of number and rule that gives the final output some space and depth by reducing the sizes of the circle near the center.
+I've got the desired results by setting an amount of possibilities in the algorithm, like a set of number and rule that gives the final output some space and depth by reducing the sizes of the circle near the center.

 ![](./assets/images/algo-end.png)